-The proposed West Extension, as well as the original Morro Bay Call Area (Call Area), are located in designated EFH for Pacific Coast groundfish, coastal pelagic species, salmon, and highly migratory species, and both areas overlap considerably with Council-designated rocky reef HAPC (Figure 1).
-Additionally, the West Extension is completely within the "Big Sur Coast/Port San Luis" EFH Conservation Area (EFHCA), and roughly 50 percent of the main Call Area is in that EFHCA.
+The proposed West Extension, as well as the original Morro Bay Call Area, are located in designated EFH for Pacific Coast groundfish, coastal pelagic species, salmon, and highly migratory species, and both areas overlap considerably with Council-designated rocky reef HAPC (Figure 1).
+Additionally, the West Extension is completely within the "Big Sur Coast/Port San Luis" EFHCA, and roughly 50 percent of the main Call Area is in that EFHCA (Figure 1).
 The EFHCA extends from Santa Lucia Bank to Monterey Bay Canyon and encompasses an expansive and geologically complicated region of contiguous rock, mixed substrates, submarine canyons, rocky banks, and steep slope terrain.
-As evidenced by the EFHCA and HAPC designations, this region is composed of ecologically important habitat features.
-By definition, the EFHCA and HAPC designations convey the need for protection from human activities, including wind energy installations, that can impact seafloor habitats for Council-managed species.
+As evidenced by the EFHCA and HAPC designations, this region is convey the need for protection from human activities, including wind energy installations, that can impact seafloor habitats for Council-managed species.